dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 The fundamentals of the environment--the substances, the medium, and the surfaces-are the same for all animals.
 No matter how powerful men become they are not going to alter the fact of earth, air, and water-the litho- sphere, the atmosphere, and the hydrosphere, together with the interfaces that separate them.
 For terrestrial animals like us, the earth and the sky are a basic structure on which all lesser structures depend.
 We cannot change it.
 We all fit into the substructures of the environment in our various ways, for we were all, in fact, formed by them.
 We were created by the world we live in.

-Some Affordances of the Terrestrial Environment
+### 8.3 Some Affordances of the Terrestrial Environment

 Let us consider the affordances of the medium, of substances, of surfaces and their layout, of objects, of animals and persons, and finally a case of special interest for ecological optics, the affording of concealmeant by the occluding edges of the environment (Chapter 5).

-The Medium
+### 8.4 The Medium

 Air affords breathing, more exactly, respiration.
 It also affords unimpeded loco- motion relative to the ground, which affords support.
 When illuminated and fog-free, it affords visual perception.
 It also affords the perception of vibratory events by means of sound fields and the perception of volatile sources by means of odor fields.
 The airspaces between obstacles and objects are the paths and the places where behavior occurs.

 The optical information to specify air when it is clear and transparent is not obvious.
 The problem came up in Chapter 4, and the experimental evidence about the seeing of "nothing" will be described in the next chapter.
-The Theory of Affordances 123

 The Substances